Why travel to New Zealand?

 If you love to hike, you might want to tackle the Tongariro Crossing.
 It is considered to be the best day hike in all of new Zealand and it played the part of Mordor in the Lord of the Rings films.
 This surreal, sulphur-smelling, volcanic landscape of colored sand and jagged rock might make you feel like you are walking on another planet.

-Another one of the most amazing things you can do in New Zealand is visit the Waitomo Glow Worm Caves, which are subterranean caves filled with phosphorescent glow worms that shimmer like stars.
+Another one of the most amazing things you can do in New Zealand is visit glow worm caves, which are subterranean caves filled with phosphorescent glow worms that shimmer like stars.

-Here are a few more fantastic things to do New Zealand:
+Here are a few more of our favourite activities in New Zealand

 - Go fishing in the Bay of Islands and see if you can make an epic catch.